RTEMS/rtems-docs/c-user/glossary.rst

       pending signals and the signals sent to a task.

    SMCB
-      An acronym for Semaphore Control Block.
+      An acronym for :term:`Semaphore Control Block`.

    SMP
       An acronym for Symmetric Multiprocessing.